pbonte/roxi/README.md

 # RoXi

-Reactive Reasoning on top of [oxigraph](https://github.com/oxigraph/oxigraph)
+RoXi provides a uniform framework for Reactive Reasoning applications including:
+- Incremental maintenance
+- RDF Stream Processing
+- Temporal Reasoning (TODO)

+RoXi uses some of the internals of [oxigraph](https://github.com/oxigraph/oxigraph), including [sparqlalgebra](https://crates.io/crates/spargebra) and [OxRDF](https://crates.io/crates/oxrdf).

 RoXi can be included as a library, run in server mode through CLI or in the browser using web assembly.